VI. COURSES AND COURSE ENROLLMENT

 F. DIRECTED RESEARCH

-Preliminary enrollment for directed research is completed through the University’s Student Information System (SIS).
-All directed research projects must be finalized by the submission of a Directed Research Application available in the Student Records Office.
-Students must write a summary of the research project to be undertaken and obtain the signature of an eligible supervising faculty member.
+2) Enrollment in directed research must be completed through the Student Records Office by timely submitting the required form to the Student Records Office (the form is available in Student Records or on LawWeb).
+A completed form requires a summary of the research project to be undertaken and the signature of an eligible supervising faculty member.

-3) Final enrollment is accomplished when a completed Directed Research Application is submitted to the Student Records Office by the end of the add/drop period of the semester in which the project is undertaken.
-4) Only full-time resident law faculty members may supervise directed research projects (see section I.G).
+3) Only full-time resident law faculty members may supervise directed research projects (see section I.G).
 Emeriti and visiting faculty members may supervise with the permission of the vice dean.

 Except for required first-year courses and other specified courses, all students enroll in courses using the Law School’s lottery course enrollment system, LawReg and the University’s Student Information System (SIS).
 These systems require a computer with Internet access and a Web browser.
 Students enroll in courses for the fall and spring semesters and the January Term in accordance with the Course Enrollment Schedule and instructions announced by the Student Records Office.
 Eligibility for course enrollment is governed by Law School academic policies and procedures and course restrictions listed in online course descriptions.

 1) NEGATIVE SERVICE INDICATORS (REGISTRATION BLOCK HOLDS)Students who have not satisfied all student health, financial or other requirements of the University or Law School may have "negative service indicators," which display as holds, placed on their University records.
 These holds create registration blocks in SIS.
 While registration blocks will not preclude course enrollment in LawReg, they will block other University services, including course enrollment in SIS.
 The Student Records Office cannot remove or override registration blocks in the SIS.